laravel/nova-docs/1.0/resources/file-fields.md

 By default, Nova will use the `Storage::url` method to determine the URL that should be used to display thumbnail previews on the resource index screen and within search results (when using the `Avatar` field).
 However, you may customize the generation of this URL using the `thumbnail` method.

 The `thumbnail` method accepts a callable which should return the thumbnail URL.
-Within the callable, you may access the field's underlying column value via `$this->value`:
+The field's underlying column value is passed to the callable as the first parameter, the name of the field's storage disk is passed as the second parameter:

 ```php
 use Laravel\Nova\Fields\Image;